flyncd/flyncd.github.io/index.md

 ##### Implementation Steps
 1. The maintainer of the protocol registers the credit score transaction oracle on the blockchain
 2. The application which determines the credit score should record all requests
 3. Periodically, after the credit score performance window has elpased (say, 3 months - enough time to determine if the borrower has defaulted) for each set of transactions, the maintiner of the protocol should aggregate and collate performance metrics for the model.
-Eg:

-  - Gini of the score (How good the model is at separating goods from bads)
-  - Percentage of bad loans where a score over a certain threshold was determined
-  - Percentage of good loans where a score under a certain threshold was determined
+Eg: Gini of the score (How good the model is at separating goods from bads), Percentage of bad loans where a score over a certain threshold was determined, Percentage of good loans where a score under a certain threshold was determined

-4. These metrics can then be published to the blockchain, along with:

-  - A reference to the registration blockchain request
-  - A link to the raw data used to determine the performance metrics
-  - A hash of the performance metric data
+4. These metrics can then be published to the blockchain, along with a reference to the registration blockchain request, a link to the raw data used to determine the performance metrics and a hash of the performance metric data

 #### Aggregating the Data